valardohaeris2/k8-mongodb/README.md

-# mongodb and mongo express k8 deployment
+# MongoDB and Mongo Express web-app on k8

-Setup a mongoDB app and mongo express web-app using a k8 statefulset
+Setup a mongoDB app and mongo express web-app using a k8 statefulset.

+The client request flow is as follows:
+request comes from browser >> through External Service of mongo-express >> fwds traffic to mongo-express pod >> mongo-express pod connects to Internal Service of mongoDB (dB URL) >> mongoDB Internal Service fwds traffic to the mongoDB pod >> authentication using the Secret

-1. Create mongoDB pod.
+1. **Create mongoDB pod**

 Check DockerHub for how to use the image (ports, pwds, etc).
-Leave username & pwd value empty b/c configMaps are checked into code repos.
+Leave username & pwd value empty.
+A configMap & Secret will be created to reference these values.

-example Pod config:
+## example Pod config:

 ```
     apiVersion: apps/v1